-When Chorus demerged from Telecom NZ, it inherited the copper network, a considerable share of the former company’s debt and almost all the regulatory obligations.
+When Chorus demerged from Telecom NZ, it inherited the copper telephone network, a considerable share of the former company’s debt and almost all the regulatory obligations.

 Nelson says the Commerce Commission ruling on the price Chorus can charge telcos and ISPs to use the copper has hurt its ability to pay for the fibre network.

 While the arguments are well-known, what isn’t widely understood is how dependent Chorus is on revenue from the copper network and how it doesn’t get to set the prices for copper services.

 She says that for every dollar the government puts into the UFB build, Chorus puts in two.
 For every dollar Chorus earns it needs 60 cents of capital expenditure.

 Nelson says the assumption telecommunications is like other utilities needs questioning because it is subject to rapid change.
 That leads to uncertainty — yet investors are usually drawn to utilities because of their stability and relative certainty.